jrbrtsn/ban2fail/README.md

 *fail2ban* project (http://fail2ban.org).

-*ban2fail* started with a few hours of C hacking after my mail server was exploited to deliver spam by others who had cracked a user's SMTP send password.
+*ban2fail* started with a few hours of C hacking after my mail server was exploited to deliver spam for others who had cracked a user's SMTP send password.
 After inspecting the log files I realized that crackers are now using widely distributed attacks, and that I would need an app that could run several times a minute on my rather modest Linode virtual server to have a chance of stopping